Matthew Abeysinghe: 2020 Summer Olympics

+2023 World Aquatics Championships

+After a break from swimming, Abeysinghe stormed back in dramatic fashion taking the top spot on the Sri Lankan National Team to qualify for the 2023 World Aquatics Championships in Fukuoka, Japan.

+2023 Asian Games

+Continuing on from the success he had in Fukuoka, Abeysinghe represented Sri Lanka at the 2023 Asian Games where broke the 50m Butterfly National record, previously held by Akalanka Peiris.

 Personal life

 Matthew Abeysinghe is from Colombo, Sri Lanka.
-He was born in the USA and started his swimming career there.
-Matthew had a great start where he was top 5 in the US Top 16 classification as a 8 year old and was placed 1st in the 50 Butterfly.
+He was born in the US and started his swimming career there.
+Matthew had a great start where he was top 5 in the US Top 16 classification as an 8 year old and was placed 1st in the 50 Butterfly.
 He joined the Swim America program and Killer Whale Aquatics when it was launched in 2012.
 He then joined Asian International School Colombo, subsequently moving to the US for higher education and training at The Ohio State University.
 In Sri Lanka he was coached by his father Manoj Abeysinghe, at the Killer Whale Aquatics in Sri Lanka.
 His family is well known for their swimming prowess in the sporting community of Sri Lanka.
 He has three brothers, one elder and two younger, all of whom are swimmers.
 His elder brother, Andrew Abeysinghe, is a former national champion, national record holder, and multiple South Asian Games gold medalist.
 Dillon Abeysinghe, his younger brother, is a former national champion, national record holder, and South Asian Aquatic Championship medalist.
 His youngest brother, Kyle Abeysinghe, is a two-time silver medalist at the Youth Commonwealth Games, one of few Sri Lankan athletes, and only swimmer, to ever achieve such a feat.
 At the South Asian Games level he is a gold medalist and South Asian Games record holder.
 At the domestic level he is also a national record holder and national champion.
 Their father, Manoj Abeysinghe is their coach and the four brother's hold the 4x50 Medley Relay national record.
 Mathew trained out of the CR&FC's swimming pool in Colombo, and his team Killer Whale Aquatics is a dominant force in the local swimming arena, where they have won the men's national championship on 5 consecutive years since 2015 and the women's national championship on 5 occasions as well.